 An additional category of celebrity influencers could be included.
 But this category is more suitable for big brands who can afford to pay them generously up front.
 And it’s rarely the case that such brands would have an in-house affiliate program handling influencer partnerships.

-What tools to use – based on our experience
+What tools to use in your influencer outreach – based on our experience

 Getting an influencer to sign up to your affiliate program always requires a personal touch.
 Your goal is to turn them into fans of your product.
 That’s when they become your brand ambassadors.